retail-cash-flow-strategies

 Then, there is the issue of supply and demand planning.
 A business that sells clothes has to plan months for what goods will be in demand in winter.
 But suppose the sales were not as expected.
 Hence, all that winter inventory the business stocked up ends up in a bargain bin by the end of the season.

-While there is no real surefire way to combat this incredible volatility in demand, businesses can mitigate these circumstances by staying in touch with the customer base.
+While there is no real surefire way to combat this incredible volatility in demand, businesses can mitigate these circumstances by staying in touch with their customer base (Retail News Post).

 It’s the age of social media, and trends are defined by TikTok more than brands or celebrities.
 Stay in touch with the market, and use all the available data when making forecasts and cash flow projections.